reeshuffled/reeshuffled.github.io/_posts/2024-01-26-Building-Yourself-In-Public.md

 ---
 layout: article
-categories: Articles
-tags: ["Social Media"]
+tags:
+- Social Media
-title: "Building Yourself In Public"
+title: Building Yourself In Public
 slug: building-yourself-in-public
-description: "Outlining a model of social media usage that maximizes social interaction and engagement from close friends."
+description: Outlining a model of social media usage that maximizes social interaction and engagement from close friends.
-started_at: "2024-01-20 13:27:00"
+started_at: '2024-01-20 13:27:00'
+category: Garden
 ---

 ## Background